 I have two explanations for this mystery.
 First, all populist movements share a common sense of aesthetics: simplicity and purity, as evinced by an artist's earnest conviction and lack of formal training.
 (Keep in mind that populist movements are urban, middle-class phenomena and distinct from the traditional music of rural folk they often seek to emulate, which tends to be less concerned with issues of authenticity and places a higher value on virtuosity.)
 There are only so many ways for populists to do simple and pure, though; by contrast, there are countless ways for visionaries to do multifaceted and challenging.
 Consequently, an established backward-looker won't sound all that different from an up-and-coming one and thus won't be missed, but each new forward-thinker is unique and irreplaceable.
 So over time, while the former simply rotate, the latter steadily accumulate.

 Still, I think my second explanation is more likely, which is that backward-lookers always know who their audiences are, so they always know exactly which social language to speak in, which emotions to validate, and which well of shared values and cultural assumptions to draw from.
-Forward-thinkers, on the other hand, cannot foretell their future audiences, and thus are forced to express themselves in ways that transcend any particular time, place, or culture.
+Forward-thinkers, on the other hand, can't foretell their future audiences, and thus are forced to express themselves in ways that transcend any particular time, place, or culture.
 So the populists of our own time will speak personally to us in ways that the visionaries among us simply do not.
 We might be convinced that this makes them superior and invincible.
-But our time--and our place, and our scene--can happen only once, and then never again.
+But our time— and our place, and our scene— can happen only once, and then never again.
 The future, however, is forever.

 No comments: